eaxeax/spec-kit/templates/commands/specify.md

 ### Language Requirements

-**ALL specification content MUST be written in Korean (한글)**
+**ALL specification content MUST be written in Russian (Русский)**
 - Section headings should remain in English for template compatibility
-- All descriptions, requirements, scenarios, and criteria must be in Korean
+- All descriptions, requirements, scenarios, and criteria must be in Russian
 - Technical terms can be kept in English when appropriate (e.g., API, OAuth, JWT)

 ## Quick Guidelines